dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 ```

 To add a custom overlay scrollbar to a scrollable region, apply the `v-dt-scrollbar` directive to the parent element of the desired region.
+This parent element should have one and only one child.
+In the case where there are siblings, the scrollable element should be wrapped inside a new `<div>` tag with the directive attached by adding `<div v-dt-scrollbar></div>` around the element.
 There is no need to explicitly add an `overflow` property.
 If the section overflows the available vertical space, a vertical scrollbar will be present.
 Similarly, if it exceeds the horizontal space, a horizontal scrollbar will appear.

 ## Characteristics